-- Preschool Field Officers support the inclusion and participation of children with additional needs in early years' services that provide a funded kindergarten program.
-PSFOs have continued to facilitate a transition network of educators who teach both kindergartens and prep/foundation classes.
+• PSFOs support the inclusion and participation of children with additional needs in early years' services which provide a funded kindergarten program.
+PSFOs have continued to facilitate a transition network of educators who teach both Kindergartens and prep/foundation classes.
 In 2019, an additional network was included for Maternal and Child Health nurses and three year old kindergarten teachers.
-These networks provide opportunities for early years educators to work together to achieve the best outcomes for children; and in addition strengthens partnerships. - Since 2015, Council has strengthened partnerships with headspace, Access Health and Community, Kew Neighbourhood Learning Centre and the Victoria Police Boroondara Youth Resource Officer.
-The Boroondara Youth Hub is also a site for the continued service provision by JobCo and counselling support from Access Health and Community.
+These networks provide opportunities for early years educators to work together to achieve the best outcomes for children; and in addition strengthens partnerships.

-- The Early Years Conference for early childhood educators has been delivered on an annual basis, strengthening partnerships and building the capacity of educators across Boroondara. - In 2019, planning for an early years' digital hub, Boroondara Families, commenced to provide accessible information and advice for families in one central location.
-The Boroondara Families digital hub was successfully launched in May 2020.
-In the first six months since the launch, Boroondara Families had 57,108 visits.
-This is up 99.4% from the same time last year under the old website structure.
-The kindergarten section of Boroondara Families is the most prominent page, getting 32,497 of the 51,108 clicks (63.6%).
-Additionally, the kindergarten calculator had 1,696 clicks and the immunisation calculator had 860 clicks.
+- Since 2015, Council has strengthened partnerships with headspace, Access Health and Community, Kew Neighbourhood Learning Centre and the Victoria Police Boroondara Youth Resource Officer.
+The Boroondara Youth Hub is also a site for the continued service provision by JobCo and counselling support from Access Health and Community. - The Early Years Conference for early childhood educators has been delivered on an annual basis, strengthening partnerships and building the capacity of educators across Boroondara. - In 2019, planning for an early years' digital hub, Boroondara Families, commenced to provide accessible information and advice for families in one central location.
+The Boroondara Families digital hub was successfully launched in early 2020.
+In the fortnight following its launch, Boroondara families had 1,100 visits with most families accessing the website through social media channels.

-Key findings from the Boroondara Community Plan 2017-27
+7. Key Findings from the Boroondara Community Plan 2017-27

-During the development of the BCP in 2016/17, just under 12,000 Boroondara residents were involved in community engagement activities.
+During the development of the BCP, just under 12,000 Boroondara residents were involved in community engagement activities.
 Of the 11,845 respondents: